Eat at these Punggol food spots

 Image credit: Dai Lou’s Facebook page

-To get to Dai Lou in Marina Country Club, you need to drop off at Samudera LRT station.
-A Cantonese-style tze char restaurant, a dish to order is their signature Dai Lou’s Money Bag ($50.90), which is an Asian-spin on the Cajun seafood dish, with prawns, mussels, clams, crab meat and corn doused in black pepper, salted egg yolk or tomato sauce.
-They also have an al freso area facing the sea serving up lok lok ($0.50 per stick) and booze.
+Food in Punggol can also be found in Marina Country Club.
+You’ll need to drop off at Samudera LRT station to get to Dai Lou.
+This Cantonese-style zi char restaurant is known for their signature Dai Lou’s Money Bag ($53.90).
+It’s an Asian-spin on the Cajun seafood dish, with prawns, mussels, clams, crab meat and corn doused in black pepper, salted egg yolk or tomato sauce.
+They also have an al fresco area facing the sea serving up Lok Lok ($0.50 per stick) and booze.

 Opening hours: Daily 12pm to 2am

 Whoever said Punggol doesn’t have any food hasn’t really searched the area yet.
 Grab a bike and cycle around this neighbourhood for great eats!

 This article was originally written by Katie Boon and published on 4 December 2018.

 It was updated by Suphon Liao on 15 July 2020.